 Whether your muscles are sore from your vigorous fitness routine or from another reason, there are lots of ways you can relieve some of the pain you’re feeling.

 We’re all familiar with sore muscles, but what exactly is happening inside of our bodies to cause muscle soreness?
 Put simply, muscle soreness is caused by microscopic tears within the muscle tissue.
 These tears occur during intense exercise activity.

 Fitness-related muscle soreness is extremely common – so much so that it’s earned itself an official name – delayed-onset muscle soreness, also known as DOMS.

 DOMS typically sets in a day or two following an intense workout and is a bittersweet reminder that you worked hard.

 Interestingly, muscle soreness serves a biological purpose too.
 It’s essentially your body responding with pain so you don’t overdo it while your body is attempting to heal itself.

-8 Ways to Relieve Sore Muscles
+The 8 Best Ways to Relieve Sore Muscles